Amekyras/tulip/README.md

 CAD V37 Release

 XY Joints
- - Live idlers amended to use standard spacers (9mm) the addition on 1 x extra 0.5mm shim to the Live idler stack (thanx to snowflake on discord for spotting this error)
+ - Live idlers amended to use standard spacers (9mm) the addition on 1 x extra 0.5mm shim to the Live idler stack (thanx to snoWFLakEOs on discord for spotting this error)

 ----